Hironori-Sushiki-S11/RSA-2048-Collapse-S11/Boundary-Coordinate-Grid/IKERUSIKI_ADAPTIVE_ADDRESS_FORMAL_BASIS.md

 S=\{x_1,\dots,x_m\}.
 $$

+Within the broader Adaptive Address procedure, this instantiated finite set S is the Current Held-Information Corpus: the information set presently retained and available for identification at this stage.
+The finiteness of S is a property of the current instantiated state; it does not assign a fixed global domain to future EXPAND.

 This document proves properties of adaptive identification inside the current finite corpus.
 It separates:

 - **theorems** about the current `(distance, direction)` component;